zenomt/webid-auth-protocol/README.md

     one (string) or more (array of strings) [App Authorization][app-auth] URIs;

-  - `exp`: **OPTIONAL**: If present, this claim **MUST NOT** be after the expiration time of the `token`, if it has one, and **MUST NOT** be before the current time on the verifier; ordinarily the validity of the `nonce` is sufficient to establish not-before and not-after constraints on the proof, so this claim isn't usually necessary.
+  - `exp`: **OPTIONAL**: If present, this claim **MUST NOT** be after the expiration time of the `token` (if it has one), and **MUST NOT** be before the current time on the verifier; ordinarily the validity of the `nonce` is sufficient to establish not-before and not-after constraints on the proof, so this claim isn't usually necessary (and clocks on end-user devices, where *proof-tokens* are likely to be generated, are often inaccurate).
+The server **MAY** take the expiration periods of the *proof-token* and the `token` into account when determining the expiration period of the access token it issues, but it is not required to do so and is free to issue access tokens with any expiration period.

 Unrecognized claims **SHOULD** be ignored.